Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample11_RecognizeIdDocuments.md

-# Recognize Id Documents
+# Recognize ID Documents

-This sample demonstrates how to recognize and extract common fields from Id documents, using a pre-trained model.
+This sample demonstrates how to recognize and extract common fields from ID documents, using a pre-trained model.
 For a suggested approach to extracting information from ID documents, see [strongly-typing a recognized form][strongly_typing_a_recognized_form].

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.